linkages/terraform-vsphere-k3s/readme.md

 This module will create a k3s HA deployment in a single AZ.
 It uses the embedded [etcd](https://etcd.io/) for shared configuration across the control plane nodes, because of this it is requires that you follow the appropriate quorum guideline's for control plan nodes.

 **Upcoming Features**
-- Request Ip's from infoblox
-- Set DNS in infoblox
 - deploy [metallb](https://metallb.universe.tf/) with the cluster
 - deploy [prometheus](https://prometheus.io/) with the cluster